gcc-mirror/gcc/gcc/ada/doc/gnat_rm/gnat_language_extensions.rst

                 --  executed.
   end;

-Simpler accessibility model
+Simpler Accessibility Model
 ---------------------------

 The goal of this feature is to simplify the accessibility rules by removing dynamic accessibility checks that are often difficult to understand and debug.
-The new rules are effective at preventing errors, at the expense of loosing some flexibility in the use of anonymous access types.
+The new rules eliminate the need for runtime accessibility checks by imposing more conservative legality rules when enabled via a new restriction (see RM 13.12), No_Dynamic_Accessibility_Checks, which prevents dangling reference problems at compile time.

+This restriction has no effect on the user-visible behavior of a program when executed;
+the only effect of this restriction is to enable additional compile-time checks (described below) which ensure statically that Ada's dynamic accessibility checks will not fail.

-The feature can be activated with pragma "No_Dynamic_Accessibility_Checks".
+The feature can be activated with ``pragma Restrictions (No_Dynamic_Accessibility_Checks);``.
-As a result, a set of restrictions apply that can be categorized into three use-case of anonymous access types:

-* standalone objects,
-* subprogam parameters and
-* function results.

-Each of those use-cases is explained separately below.
+As a result, additional compile-time checks are performed; these checks pertain to stand-alone objects, subprogram parameters, and function results as described below.

 All of the refined rules are compatible with the [use of anonymous access types in SPARK] (http://docs.adacore.com/spark2014-docs/html/lrm/declarations-and-types.html#access-types).

-Standalone objects
+Stand-alone objects
-^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^

 .. code-block:: ada